Perceptual learning

-Perceptual learning is learning better perception skills such as differentiating two musical tones from one another or categorizations of spatial and temporal patterns relevant to real-world expertise.
+Perceptual learning is the learning of perception skills, such as differentiating two musical tones from one another or categorizations of spatial and temporal patterns relevant to real-world expertise.
 Examples of this may include reading, seeing relations among chess pieces, and knowing whether or not an X-ray image shows a tumor.

 Sensory modalities may include visual, auditory, tactile, olfactory, and taste.
 Perceptual learning forms important foundations of complex cognitive processes (i.e., language) and interacts with other kinds of learning to produce perceptual expertise.
 Underlying perceptual learning are changes in the neural circuitry.
 The ability for perceptual learning is retained throughout life.